ibm-cloud-docs/cloud-infrastructure/pv-faqs.md

 {: #rw-obtain-activate-promotional-license}
 {: faq}

 You can retrieve the promotional license through the discovery script that is part of the RMM software appliance.
-For more information on how to use the script, see [Bare metal to virtual server migration on a private network with RMM](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-private-network).
+For more information about how to use the script, see [Bare metal to virtual server migration on a private network with RMM](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-private-network).

 ## What are the considerations or limitations for the physical to virtual migration?
 {: #rw-considerations-limitations-migration}
 {: faq}

-For more information on considerations and limitations of the physical to virtual migration, see [Bare metal to virtual server migration overview](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-overview).
+For more information about considerations and limitations of the physical to virtual migration, see [Bare metal to virtual server migration overview](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-overview).

 ## Is the migration intrusive?
 {: #rw-migration-intrusive}